How to create LIDAR “hillshade” XYZ map tiles

 So a requested tile would be (say): /tiles/12/2033/1374.png, where OpenLayers substitutes actual values for the tiles it needs in the {z}, {x} and {y} placeholders.

 There is also an example on the OpenLayers Examples site of how to uses an XYZ tile set.
 You can also look at my JavaScript map loader file to see how I'm using my XYZ tile set in OpenLayers here.
 This site is all written in plain vanilla JavaScript, CSS and HTML (no JavaScript frameworks or file bundling) so you can see exactly how I've done it if you do a View Page Source on any page.
 The JS is slightly complicated by using the ol-layerswitcher control, but it should be fairly clear what's going on, and it's heavily commented (not least to remind me how it all works in 6 months' time).
-You may see a huge amount of JS files if you use a browser dev tool to view the site sources—that's because I'm using import maps over http2 to efficiently pull in all the JS mapping and other dependencies rather than using a bundler tool.
+You may see a huge amount of JS files if you use a browser dev tool to view the site sources—that's because I'm using import maps over HTTP/3 to efficiently pull in all the JS mapping and other dependencies rather than using a bundler tool.
 But the actual site JS files are pretty simple.

 Protecting your tiles